Buninyong's natural environment

 Many willing hands planted 500 indigenous shrubs and trees in banks around Royal Park on 21st June 2009.
 You can see the results on the eastern and western sides of the old football ground and enjoy watching them grow into handsome garden areas.

-The Friends of Royal Park have also organised Sustainable Living Festivals here in Buninyong, at Royal Park, cnr Hedrick and Warrenheip Sts Buninyong, the last in Feb 2015.
+The Friends of Royal Park also organise annual Sustainable Living Festivals here in Buninyong, at Royal Park, cnr Hedrick and Warrenheip Sts Buninyong.

 See Friends of Royal Park for more info and updates on their activities.